fasiha/ebisu/README.md

 ```
 If you want to do the minimal amount of work to create a model, just provide `halflife` in hours.
 This is your best guess of how long it will take for this flashcard’s memory to decay to 50% (the “half” in “halflife”).

-This will create a sequence of `n=10` decaying exponentials (“leaky integrators” in Mozer et al.’s terminology) whose halflives are Gamma random variables.
+> Mathy details: this will create a sequence of `n=10` decaying exponentials (“leaky integrators” in Mozer et al.’s terminology) whose halflives are Gamma random variables.
 The means of these Gammas are logarithmically-spaced from some fraction of `halflife` to `finalHalflife` of 1e5 hours (more than 11 years), and their standard deviations are some proportion of the mean.
 This will also assign each of these Gamma random variables a weight that logarithmically-decreases from 1.0 such that the overall probability of recall has your provided `halflife`.
+>

-If you dislike any of the above defaults, you can tune them using the keyword arguments, or, for total control, pass in `weightsHalflifeGammas`, a list of tuples containing each leaky integrator’s weight and `HalflifeGamma` (a tuple of `alpha, beta` parameters of each Gamma random variable).
+> If you dislike any of the above defaults, you can tune them using the keyword arguments, or, for total control, pass in `weightsHalflifeGammas`, a list of tuples containing each leaky integrator’s weight and `HalflifeGamma` (a tuple of `alpha, beta` parameters of each Gamma random variable).

 `now` is when this fact was learned (milliseconds in the Unix epoch, midnight UTC on 1 January, 1970).
 If you don’t provide it, the current timestamp is used.